ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The new version number of the group keying material for the group.

-* A new Group Identifier (Gid) for the group as introduced in {{RFC9594}}, used as ID Context parameter of the Group OSCORE Common Security Context of that group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).
+* A new Group Identifier (Gid) for the group as introduced in {{RFC9594}}, which is used as ID Context parameter of the Group OSCORE Common Security Context of that group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

   Note that the Gid differs from the group name also introduced in {{RFC9594}}, which is a plain, stable, and invariant identifier, with no cryptographic relevance and meaning.

-* A new value for the Master Secret parameter of the Group OSCORE Common Security Context of the group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).
+* A new value for the Master Secret parameter of the Group OSCORE Common Security Context of that group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

 * A set of stale Sender IDs, which allows each rekeyed node to purge authentication credentials and Recipient Contexts used in the group and associated with those Sender IDs.
 This in turn allows every group member to rely on stored authentication credentials, in order to confidently assert the group membership of other sender nodes, when receiving protected messages in the group (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}).
 More details on the maintenance of stale Sender IDs are provided in {{sssec-stale-sender-ids}}.

-Also, the data distributed through a group rekeying MAY include a new value for the Master Salt parameter of the Group OSCORE Common Security Context of that group.
+The data distributed through a group rekeying MAY also include a new value for the Master Salt parameter of the Group OSCORE Common Security Context of that group.

 The Group Manager MUST rekey the group in the following cases.